Onboard Android devices with certificates using Microsoft Intune and SCEP

 5. In the Key size (bits) field, we recommend that you select the 2048 option.

 Note: If you’re likely to experience network packet fragmentation due to the structure of your network, for example, due to firewalls, choose 1024 instead to prevent issues due to fragmentation.
+If such problems occur, see the following topic: Certificate fragmentation issues.

 6. In the Hash algorithm field, select SHA-1.